AMSP-04/NETN-FOM/NETN-FOM.md

 The NETN FOM is an identified set of HLA Evolved FOM Modules.
 The NETN FOM modules are recommended for use when implementing NATO AMSP-04 NETN FAFD compliant distributed simulation.

 The modules have inter-dependencies and are designed to maximize re-use and interoperability with legacy systems using existing standards, and those having requirements for new patterns of simulation interoperability.
-The NETN FOM is the complete set of NETN modules and all other modules they depend on, e.g. the SISO RPR-FOM.
+The NETN-FOM is the complete set of NETN modules and all other modules they depend on, e.g. the SISO RPR-FOM.

 ### Purpose
 The NETN FOM provides standard interfaces for the representation of simulated entities, events, and other models of real-world objects, processes and phenomenon.
 It also provides standard interfaces and patterns for simulation interplay between systems in a federated distributed simulation to allow multi-resolution modelling, transfer of modelling responsibilities, tasking and simulation control.